The spots normally appear in clusters and tend to be:

 - anyone with a weakened immune system, (for example people having cancer treatment or taking steroid tablets)

 Who's at higher risk from chickenpox?

 Some children and adults are at special risk of serious problems if they catch chickenpox.
 They include:

 - pregnant women

 - people with a weakened immune system

-These people should seek medical advice as soon as they are exposed to the chickenpox virus or they develop chickenpox symptoms.
+These people should speak to their GP as soon as they are exposed to the chickenpox virus or they develop chickenpox symptoms.

 They may need a blood test to check if they are protected from (immune to) chickenpox.

 Chickenpox in pregnancy